 Koox Cave Dive Masters work in cooperation with IANTD to bring you the highest quality cave diving education.

-Cave Diving Courses – IANTD + Free Accommodation from July till September 2019
+Cave Diving Courses – IANTD + Free Accommodation for October 2019

 All prices are per person, in a group.
 All courses include theory, practice, exam by an IANTD certified instructor, complete cave diving equipment, tanks and air Nitrox fills.
 Certification documents are delivered to the shop on the day of the course completion.
 All IANTD certifications are recognized worldwide.